Drones: Coming to a Sky Near You!

 While some people are excited about the possibilities this will create (the bill passed by 106-4 by the House) others worry that using drones in this way is an invasion of their privacy, a violation of the Fourth Amendment, and a new way for the government to spy on the public.
 According to the International Business Times, the ACLU is working to educate the public about these new regulations.
 Meanwhile, Sarah Preston, policy director for the ACLU of North Carolina, predicts that there will be many lawsuits stemming from these changes.

 While the legal ramifications of drones may not be on your mind yet, rest assured they’re already on ours.
-If and when you need help navigating the ever-changing laws of the land, Mulligan Epstein will be here for you.
+If and when you need help navigating the ever-changing laws of the land, Mulligan Attorneys, will be here for you.
 In the meantime, contact us with your questions about the law and its effect on you.